doc4d/docs/docs/API/DataClassClass.md

 |__TIMESTAMP|String|Timestamp of the entity.
 Format is YYYY-MM-DDTHH:MM:MM:SS:ms:Z|
 |dataClassAttributeName|Variant|Data present in the cache for a dataclass attribute is returned in this property with the same type as in the database.|

-Related entities requested from the server are also stored in the cache
+When an entity is requested from the server, the ORDA cache of its dataclass also includes its related entities.

 #### Example